Higher Derivative Supergravities in Diverse Dimensions: Approaches to construction of higher derivative supergravities

-\item \mbox{\it Ordinary superspace:} As is well known, supergravity theories can be formulated in superspace in terms of suitably chosen torsion constraints.
-See, for example, \cite{Gates:1983nr,Howe:1995md,Buchbinder:1998qv}.
-Demanding that the Bianchi identities are satisfied with this input may or may not require the imposition of equations of motion.
+In general, demanding the Bianchi identities in presence of a given set of torsion and curvature constraints may or may not require the imposition of equations of motion.
 In the first case, one gets an on-shell supergravity, while the latter case yields an off-shell supergravity, assuming that the solution is nontrivial.
-Often, the solution to the torsion Bianchi identities facilitates the construction of certain super p-form field strengths with their own Bianchi identities, and these forms prove to be very useful.
+Often, the solutions to the torsion Bianchi identities facilitate the construction of certain super p-form field strengths with their own Bianchi identities, and these forms prove to be very useful.
 This framework is very powerful in determining the two-derivative supergravities, and their matter couplings.
-In order to go beyond two derivatives, one needs to deform the torsion and possibly the p-form constraints.
+In order to go beyond two derivatives, one needs to deform the torsion and possibly the p-form constraints, as discussed further in section \ref{ssa}.
 However, this complicates the matter because solutions to the Bianchi identities bring in a number of new superfields whose relation to the supergravity multiplet can involve a large number (e.g. thousands) of possible structures, which are hard to analyze; see for example \cite{Cederwall:2004cg}.

+The superspace space approach is used in the description of type IIB and heterotic supergravities in $10D$, $N=1,2, 4D$ and $N=4,6,8, 3D$ supergravities.